scholzj/livescore-demo-vertx-amqp-bridge/README.md

 #### Subscribe

-* To subscribe to live score updates, connect a receiver to LiveScore/liveUpdates
+* To subscribe to live score updates, connect a receiver to liveUpdates

 #### Broadcasts